kamal2311/algorithmsJS/README.md

 # algorithmsJS

 Basic algorithms in JS based on a udemy course
 This is my implementation of the algoirthms mentioned in a Udemy course https://www.udemy.com/learning-algorithms-in-javascript-from-scratch/

-Run specRunner.html in your browser to see all the specs (Unit tests).
+Open index.html in your browser to see all the specs (Unit tests).

 Algorithms implemented are

-1. FizzBuzz
+## FizzBuzz

 Implement a function which prints numbers 1 through the number argument with following rules.
  - print word "Fizz" if the number is divisible by 3,